Hernqvist/arms-deals/README.md

 To run a basic example, run
 ```
-python3 training_lightning.py data.json --max_epochs 5 --print
+python3 training_lightning.py data.json --max_epochs 5 --small_data --print
 ```

 This will train the BERT model for 5 epochs and print the classification of the trained model.
+The `--small_data` argument crops the entire dataset to 20 texts.
 To view the metrics (this can be done live during training), run  ```tensorboard --logdir lightning/lightning_logs/``` and open [http://localhost:6006/](http://localhost:6006/) in the browser.

 We can also change the arguments to use ALBERT instead of BERT using the `--classifier` argument.